-STORY AND PHOTOS BY MATTIE JOHN BAMMAN
+STORY BY MATTIE JOHN BAMMAN

 The co-founder of the Umi Organic noodle company, Lola Milholland, has lived in her Northeast Portland craftsman-style home since she was five.
 Exuding that Old Portland vibe, the home is surrounded by garden plots and fruit trees that grow into front-yard snap peas and backyard Italian plums in the summer.
 The kitchen is stocked with cooking tools just perfect for methodically testing noodle recipes.

 She started experimenting with noodles at age 23, after living in Japan during college.
 Wanting to improve, she took a class from Dr. Gary Hou at Portland’s Wheat Marketing Center.
 “The class cost $1,000, which I couldn’t afford, so I snuck in as a journalist,” she says.
 “We explored different wheat noodles and flours for days.”
 At the time, Lola was employed by Ecotrust (then publisher of Edible Portland).
 She became a proponent of the local grain movement, and that’s when, she says, the light bulb went on.